VenkMallikarjun/BENPPy/README.md

 ::

-    new_instance = bp.BayesENproteomics(output_name,    # String specifying a folder name within your working directory where output files will be stored (folder will be created if it doesn't already exist). form            # Can be either 'progenesis' (default) 'peaks' or 'maxquant' to specify the peptide list input format. update_databases, # Boolean denoting whether to download new versions of UniProt and Reactome, defaults to True.
+    new_instance = bp.BayesENproteomics(output_name,    # String specifying a folder name within your working directory where output files will be stored (folder will be created if it doesn't already exist). form            # Can be either 'progenesis' (default), 'peaks' or 'maxquant' to specify the peptide list input format. update_databases, # Boolean denoting whether to download new versions of UniProt and Reactome, defaults to True.
                                         )